Traditional Plant-Based Cooking

 • 2 teaspoons lemon juice optional

-• 12 sheets lasagne dried, use more sheets as required
+• 12 sheets lasagna dried, use more sheets as required

-• 300 grams butternut squash or pumpkin, sliced, grated or chopped into small pieces, the scrapings/shreds from a pumpkin after its been carved can be used
+• 300 grams butternut squash or pumpkin, sliced, grated or chopped into small pieces

 • 150 grams firm silken tofu this is often found on the aisle section in supermarkets as it is a shelf-stable tofu